michaellihs/jenkins-swarm/README.md

 How can I see logs from services in stacks

-    docker stack services -q jenkins      # where 'jenkins' is the stack name docker service logs -f <SERVICE ID>
+    docker stack services jenkins          # where 'jenkins' is the stack name docker service logs -f <SERVICE ID>

 TODOs
 =====

+- [ ] Find out why Jenkins is run as `root` rather than as `jenkins` in container
+- [ ] Fix issue with re-build local image not being used by Docker Swarm
 - [x] Add volume for (persistent) configuration
 - [x] Add volume for (persistent) logfiles
+- [ ] Separate jobs config from global config in persistent configuration
 - [ ] Provide and use a given Jenkins config
+- [ ] Provide and use given Jenkins plugin configs
 - [x] Configure Jenkins security to use local user database
 - [ ] Provide a clean way to add script approvals
 - [ ] Add Jenkins Agents